brainworkup/neuro2/DUCKDB_INTEGRATION_GUIDE.md

 2. Add `use_duckdb = TRUE` parameter to functions
 3. Test performance improvements

-### Phase 2: Update Domain Processing
+### Phase 2: Convert to Efficient Formats
-1. Modify domain QMD files to use DuckDB queries
-2. Keep R6 classes for processing logic
-3. Use DuckDB for data access
+1. Export existing CSV data to Parquet/Arrow formats
+2. Update queries to use new formats (automatic with `query_neuropsych`)
+3. Benchmark performance improvements

 ### Phase 3: Full Integration
 1. Replace all CSV reading with DuckDB
 2. Convert complex data operations to SQL
 3. Use Parquet format for production
+4. Use Arrow format for R/Python interoperability

 ## Best Practices